asanmateu/emails2query-tool/README.md

 You can have as many leading or ending ";" in the email concatenation since empty emails won't be included.

 You can concatenate both buyers and emails separately by copying all the additional buyer name / email column to a separate worksheet, use concatenate and then simply insert ";" between elements in the excel formula.

-**Please slack Toni if this is not 100% clear.**

-## Updates 📡

-I will be updating the script when we review errors, please either pull from your IDE connecting to this remote repository or simply replace the tool folder with a new unzipped download of the repository.
-If additional **functionalities OR requirements** are added I will make it clear in a new section above instructions.